Stay Connected in New Zealand When Travelling

 One of the selling points for a lot of New Zealand accommodations is “Free WiFi”.
 That’s because they know how hard free WiFi is to find!
 However, don’t expect a super speedy connection with free WiFi.
 It’s often unlikely going to work when Skyping your mum or uploading a ton of photos onto Facebook.

 Sometimes it is worth paying a little for good WiFi.
 It’s usually cheaper to pay over a period of time rather than per MB.
-One Internet service worth having if you are staying in one of the hostel networks, like Base and Nomads, is Global Gossip.
+One Internet service worth having if you are staying in selected accommodations is Global Gossip.
 You can either pay NZ$4 for 24 hours or NZ$12 for 7 days.
-This means you can connect to unlimited WiFiat any Global Gossip hotspot within that time period.
+This means you can connect to unlimited WiFi at any Global Gossip hotspot within that time period.
 Additionally, if you get yourself a YHA membership, there’s free WiFi at 25+ YHA hostels around the country.

 WiFi in Towns and Cities